smithtimmytim/timothy-b-smith/plugins/wordpress-seo/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

+= 1.4.12 =
+Upgrade to prevent issues with XML sitemaps and missing save buttons on some settings pages.

 = 0.3.4 =
 Upgrade immediately to make sure your WordPress install is secure.